Timothy841/SLP_01_project_shell/README.md

 Features: The shell implements the basic separation of commands by semicolons.
 It also can do redirection, though only one per command that's separated by semicolons.
-Also doesn't work unless it's separated by spaces.
+It also doesn't work unless it's separated by spaces.
+Piping works too, the same way as redirection.

 Attempted features: None

-Bugs: Piping works, but it prints the input program's things into stdout as well.
+Bugs: None found

 Function Headers: